corporeal-snow-albatross-5/Axial_Metagenomics/README.md

 Metagenomics pipeline for processing Axial Seamount diffuse fluid samples

 #### All scripts are located in the 'scripts' folder in this repo.
 Script name is under each step in the overview.
+#### The file 'Axial_Metagenomics_Processing_Pipeline.md' in this repo provides the entire pipeline, with explanations of each step.

 ### Overview:
 1. Trim Samples with Trimmomatic and QC using FastQC and MultiQC using Sarah Hu's Snakemake pipeline